About Thornton Wilder: Collected Plays & Writings on Theater (LOA #172)

 LIBRARY OF AMERICA is an independent nonprofit cultural organization founded in 1979 to preserve our nation’s literary heritage by publishing, and keeping permanently in print, America’s best and most significant writing.
 The Library of America series includes more than 300 volumes to date, authoritative editions that average 1,000 pages in length, feature cloth covers, sewn bindings, and ribbon markers, and are printed on premium acid-free paper that will last for centuries.

-People Who Read Thornton Wilder: Collected Plays & Writings on Theater (LOA #172) Also Read
+Buy other books like Thornton Wilder: Collected Plays & Writings on Theater (LOA #172)

 “While all of Wilder’s work is intelligent, non-synthetic and often moving, as well as funny, it is Our Town that makes the difference.
 It is probably the finest play ever written by an American.” —Edward Albee